oleeriksen/docsearch/README.txt

 The project Renamer is a console program used to rename all files in a folder.
 Current version will rename all files with no extension to have .txt as extension.

+Version 2:

+1. A project for a webapp to perform searching is added - see WebAppServer.

+2. The core search logic is encapsulated in an API - see SearchAPI.

+3. The class library Shared is renamed to Core - a much better name.